 Don’t delay your studies

 Apply to UNSW with your agent, or directly online.
-Even if you can’t travel before the start of Term 2 and 3 2022, start studying from home and get prepared.
+Even if you can’t travel before the start of Term 3 2022, start studying from home and get prepared.
 We will continue to deliver our world-class education online until you can travel to Sydney.

 Apply for your student visa as soon as possible